amwhalen/noaa/README.markdown

 Current Weather Conditions
 ==========================

-To find your current weather conditions a Station ID is required.
+To find your current weather conditions you'll first need to know a local NOAA Weather Observation Station ID.
-You can search for a local station ID here: http://www.weather.gov/xml/current_obs/.
+You can search for your local station ID here: http://www.weather.gov/xml/current_obs/.
-There is also an XML list of stations in case you'd like to do something with station data: http://www.weather.gov/xml/current_obs/index.xml.
+There is also a list of stations in XML if you'd like to do something with the station data: http://www.weather.gov/xml/current_obs/index.xml.
 Here is some sample code for getting the current weather conditions:

     require_once 'noaa/Forecaster.php';